SPDX-License-Identifier: AGPL-3.0-or-later¶

 - Hardware Status Ledger — claim classes and campaign evidence paths

-- Analysis API — advanced reference for 46 analysis modules
+- Analysis API — advanced reference for the analysis modules

 - Witness Discovery — Bayesian/bandit search over synchronisation witness candidates